All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Safety Considerations

 • Peptide purity.
 The molecular mechanisms described above depend on using pure, correctly folded peptides.
 Impurities or degradation products can cause unpredictable effects.
-This is why pharmacy-grade sourcing is essential.
+This is why pharmacy-grade sourcing is important.

 • Dose precision.
 The dose-response relationship for recovery peptides follows a curve.
-Too little may be ineffective; excessive doses do not proportionally improve outcomes and may increase side effect risk.
+Too little may be ineffective. excessive doses don't proportionally improve outcomes and may increase side effect risk.
 Physician-guided dosing optimizes this balance.

 • Competition compliance.
 TB-500 is prohibited by WADA.
 Athletes in tested sports must factor this into their decisions and timelines.